 I’ve been hearing all sorts of buzz about the Trader Joe’s cauliflower gnocchi: how they were sold out because of how good they were, how they taste just like potato gnocchi, how they’re low carb and gluten free…so finally, being the gnocchi connoisseur I am, I decided to give it a whirl to make my own because if Joe can do it so can I.

-Thank you Iowa girl eats for teaching me how to perfectly cook the cauliflower gnocchi so they are not a gross texture ;).
-Check this link out because it’ll make or break your cauliflower gnocchi making experience!!!
+Shout out to Iowa Girl Eats for teaching me how to perfectly cook the cauliflower gnocchi so they are not a gross texture!

 Original Trader Joe’s cauliflower gnocchi ingredients are: